Hodge cohomology of iterated fibred cusp metrics on Witt spaces

 \end{proof}

 We can now prove Theorem \ref{ifc.1}. \begin{proof} We proceed by induction on the depth of $X$.
-If $X$ has depth zero, the result follows from the standard Hodge theorem on compact manifolds.
-Suppose now that $X$ has depth $d$ and that the theorem holds for all Witt spaces of depth less than $d$.
-Given a point $p$ in $X\setminus M$, we can find a regular neighborhood $\bcU$ of $X$ of the form
+If $X$ has depth zero, the weight function may be taken as constant and the result follows from the standard Hodge theorem on compact manifolds, since all positive weights give the same weighted cohomology.
+Suppose now that $X$ has depth $d$ and that the theorem holds for all spaces of depth less than $d$ and perversities on these spaces.
+Given a point $p$ in $S \subset X\setminus M$, where $S$ has codimension $c$, we can find a regular neighborhood $\bcU$ of $X$ of the form

-where $V$ is an open ball in the Euclidean space and $\bL$ is a smooth Witt stratified space.
+where $V$ is an open ball in the Euclidean space and $\bL$ is a smoothly stratified space of depth less than $d$.
 If $g_L$ is an iterated fibred cusp metric on the interior $L$ of $\bL$ and $g_V$ is a choice of Riemannian metric on $V$, then the metric